panzerdp/dmitripavlutin.com/content/posts/144-return-await-promise/index.md

 }
 ```

 Both of the expressions actually work.
-But are there any situations that make a difference between the two expressions?
+But are there cases that make a difference between the two expressions?
 Let's find out!

-## 1. When there's no difference
+## 1. Same behavior

 To find the difference between the 2 expressions (`return await promise` vs `return promise`), I'm going to use a helper function `delayedDivide(n1, n2)`.

-The function divides 2 numbers, and returns the division result wrapped in a promise.
-In case if the second (divisor) argument is `0`, the function returns a rejected promise
+The function divides 2 numbers, and returns the division result wrapped in a promise:
-because it is not possible to divide by `0`.

 ```javascript
 function promisedDivision(n1, n2) {
   if (n2 === 0) {